SpaceX IPO allocates $600 million to European retail

 Allocation Breakdown

-Investor Category Allocation Percentage
+Investor Category Allocation Amount

 Other Investors Remaining Balance

 The specific identity of the other investor categories and the exact total size of the offering were not detailed in the available information.
+The move to allocate a fixed sum to European retail underscores the importance of this investor segment in the company's overall IPO strategy.

 like16